 Although staying safe at home has become our new normal, that doesn’t mean we should spend our time stagnant in front of the television!
-For seniors, specifically people who have chronic health problems, sustaining an active lifestyle during the COVID-19 pandemic is a struggle which may seem impossible.
+For seniors or those caring for older parents, specifically people who have chronic health problems, sustaining an active lifestyle during the COVID-19 pandemic is a struggle which may seem impossible.
 However, research shows that engaging in regular exercises for seniors with chronic health conditions provide numerous advantages, including:

 - Builds independence